YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 Highly synergistic, they all benefit from hanging out with each other but are frail and somewhat lacking in support options otherwise - murdering stuff in call-ins is what they do best and that's all they do, but they better not take casualties.
 *About U-81...* she torpedoes harder and gains more than the others from having fellow countrychildren around.
 *About U-101...* being able to close the distance with the enemy drastically lowers the chance to physically miss the target, but it is also somewhat suicidal if she's not equipped with a Snorkel.
 What's that?
 Not in EN?
 How unfortunate.
+*About U-110...* COMMENCE RNG FIESTA!
+Or don't, the buffs are minimal and there's no guarantee you'll get the ones you want when you actually need them.
+Still better than 556 though.
 *About U-522...* the call-in from across the map is a bit of a meme since you can move your fleet around anyway, but the extra O2 is just enough to let her skip Snorkels in favour of another Oxytorp.
 *About U-556...* yes, having someone reach critical HP is a terrible condition, and now she's not the only option for a full KMS fleet anymore she's the worst sub in the game.
 Sorry.
 *About all of them...* their barrages are semi-homing, just like regular acoustic torps.
 Have fun.